Germany–Iran relations: First Pahlavi era and Nazi Germany

-Iranian Jews were very negatively impacted by this relation.
-In 1936 head of Reichbank and the financial mastermind of Nazi Germany travelled to Tehran and many important commercial agreements were signed between the two countries.
+In 1936, the head of Reichbank and the financial mastermind of Nazi Germany travelled to Tehran and many important commercial agreements were signed between the two countries.
+In the same year, Iranians were classified as "pure blood Aryans" and thus were excluded from the Nuremberg Laws.
+Hitler himself declared Iran to be an "Aryan country."
 In 1939, Nazi Germany sent over 7500 books with racial tones advocating for greater collaboration between Aryan Persians and Germans.

-In 1936, Iranians were called pure Aryans and were excluded from the Nuremberg Laws.
-Iranian railways was constructed by German engineers.
+Iranian railways were constructed by German engineers.
 Railway companies were specifically ordered to avoid employing any person of Jewish descent in any of its subdivisions.
-Hitler personally promised that if he defeated the Soviet Union, he would return all of the Persian land taken by Russians during the nineteenth and twentieth centuries.
-Many gentile anti-Semites were preparing for the Johoudkoshan (Massacre of the Jews) and were warning Jews in the streets to leave Iran while they can.
-Nazi Germany had nightly broadcasts in Persian and was calling many leading Iranian politicians who had anti-German tendencies "Crypto-jews".
+Many gentile anti-Semites were preparing for the Johoudkoshan (Massacre of the Jews) and were warning Jews in the streets to leave Iran while they could.
+Nazi Germany had nightly broadcasts in Persian and was calling many leading Iranian politicians who had anti-German tendencies "crypto-Jews".
 Bahram Shahrukh, who was employed by German radio, performed fiery anti-Jewish broadcasts every night.
-In Purim 1941, Shahrukh promoted the idea of revenge for the massacre of the Purim in biblical times, and suggested his Iranian followers to attack the Jews.
+In Purim 1941, Shahrukh promoted the idea of revenge for the massacre of the Purim in biblical times and suggested his Iranian followers attack the Jews.
 Nightly newspapers were distributed in Tehran and swastikas were often painted on Jewish homes and shops.
-Thus many Persian Jews welcomed the British troops to capture Iran in 1942, since the alternative was to be taken over by Germans.
+In that time, Iranians had a very similar anti-Semitic worldview.
+While the Nazis villainized the Jews, Persians had a deep rooted hatred towards Arabs.

-In order to fight the growing racial antisemitism among the Iranian population, many Jews joined the Tudeh party and advocated for communism.
-Even though Jews comprised less than 2 percent of the Iranian population, almost fifty percent of the members of the Tudeh party were Jewish.
+In order to fight the growing racial antisemitism among the Iranian population, many Jews and Arabs joined the Tudeh party and advocated for communism.
+Even though Jews comprised less than two percent of the Iranian population, almost fifty percent of the members of the Tudeh party were Jewish.
 The Tudeh party was the only Iranian political party to accept Jews.
 Most writers for publications of the party were Jewish.
 Furthermore, many Iranian Jews viewed communism as a Jewish movement since many leading members of the communist revolution in Russia were Jewish and were looked upon favorably by Persian Jews.

 The shelling of Iran's parliament by the Russians and the signing of the 1919 treaty firmly planted the roots of suspicion against Britain and Russia.
 Many people were aware of Wilhelm II's speech in Damascus in 1898 calling on all Muslims to rely on him as a true friend.
 By the early 1930s, Reza Shah or the elder Reza Pahlavi's economic ties with Nazi Germany began worrying the Allied states.
 Germany's modern state and economy highly impressed the Shah, and there were hundreds of Germans involved in every aspect of the state from setting up factories to building roads, railroads and bridges.